The XSF develops extensions to XMPP through a lightweight standards process centered around XMPP Extension Protocols (XEPs).

 The first thing to do is to write up your idea.
 XEPs are written in an XML format that’s pretty simple and straightforward - it’s really just a very simplified HTML.
 The syntax is formally described in XEP-0001, but the key here is to ensure everyone knows the general shape of the problem and solution by reading it, so there’s no need - yet - to get everything perfect.
 Once you’re happy that it looks reasonable, then send this XML document to the “XMPP Editor”.

-The XMPP Editor isn’t actually one person, but a team of amazingly hard working XSF members led by Matthew Miller.
+The XMPP Editor isn’t actually one person, but a team of amazingly hard working XSF members.
 To send them a proposed new XEP, just send it in an email to them - but because that’s a list, and would be drowned in spam, you’ll need to get the subject line right.

 Here’s how to submit a proposal to the XMPP Standards Foundation for consideration as an XMPP Extension Protocol: